ashwinpo/watsonx-gov-lab/docs/Quick-Access-Gov.md

 If not, let's make sure you are on the right profile.
 A Profile configures the user interface (UI) for a set of users.
 You will have more than one profile in your  system which will grant you access to different views.

 Click on the persona icon in the top right.
-Click change profile > watsonx-goverance MRG Master.
-This will configure the UI to align with MRG use-cases.
+Click change profile >
+    - **watsonx-goverance MRG Master**: This will configure the UI to align with MRG use-cases.
+If you want to see a pre populated dashboard -- select this.
+    - **watsonx-goverance Modules Master**: This will give you all the necessary permissions to create your own workflows. **Default to this.**

 ![OpenPages-profile](../assets/OpenPages-profile.png)